Scotland Flag

 The clue's in the name where there's more fine work from the Count de Serra Largo or Peter Alexander Cameron Hamish MacKenzie, remember him?
 It might just be an unpaved track with four turn-of-the-century cottages, not shown, but one thing's for sure...

-They might have them, these days, but it was just a bit too early for the prodigal, Portuguese son to plumb in those flushing lavs.
+They might have them, these days, but it was just a bit too early for the prodigal, Portuguese son to plumb in those yet-to-be-fully-adopted flushing lavs.

 That's why the good folk of Kingussie had to pretend to be grateful for a fountain.